 The Education Department of the University of Pittsburgh at Greensburg has designed its programs to meet and exceed the standards for each certification specialty area as outlined by the Pennsylvania Department of Education and by appropriate professional associations.
 Prior to pre-student teaching and student teaching, a candidate completes a sequence of courses designed to prepare him/her for the intensive nature of the classroom experiences required during student teaching.
-Many of the preparatory courses include field experiences in area classrooms.
-Before beginning any field experiences, a candidate must submit criminal record, child abuse background, and FBI checks as well as negative tuberculosis tests to the Education Department.
+Many of the preparatory courses include field experiences in local school classrooms.
+Prior to beginning any field experiences, background checks are required: Department of Human Services Child Abuse History Clearance, Pennsylvania State Police Request for Criminal Records Check, Federal Criminal History Record Information (CHRI) and Mandatory Child Abuse Training/Act 26.
+Additionally, a candidate must submit a negative tuberculosis test to the Education Department.